elisilk/memory-game/README.md

 - [ ] Read in the icons programmatically rather than hard-coding a static list.
 - [x] Have the icons list and their associated components be handled in one place so there is just one source of truth.
 Solved by using [Async Components](https://vuejs.org/guide/components/async).
 - [ ] Save to local storage the best all-time statistics for number of moves and time elapsed (for that device) and display them in the results, especially if they get bested
-- [ ] Make sure the app fills up the entire block size of the viewport, especially/including on a mobile device
+- [ ] Make sure the app fills up the entire block size of the viewport, especially/including on a mobile device.
+Or at least, and perhaps better, just make sure to update the `body` background color
 - [ ] Include an open graph image for better sharing of the site

 More general ideas I want to consider: